Are your sleep services covered by health insurance?

-Behavioral fading where the child is offered constant consistent support which is gradually reduced as the child learns sleep skills.
+Behavioral fading where the child is offered constant, consistent support which is gradually reduced as the child learns sleep skills.
 There is often crying with this method, however, parents have the option to calm children and respond.
 Sleep improvements are often seen in 3-5 nights for babies under 18 months and 1-3 weeks for children 18 months to 6 years of age.

-Cue-Based which involved offering constant support which is gradually exchanged for lower soothing techniques.
+Cue-Based which involve offering constant support which is gradually exchanged for lower soothing techniques.
 These techniques involve more parental support and often take 2-4 weeks before seeing results however the fussing tends to be less.

 Specific sleep coaching or sleep training methods that we draw from include: